List of U.S. aircraft gun pods

-The idea of the gun pod as a concept largely came into its prime during and after World War II.
-So-called "package gun" installations on US medium and light bombers, such as the B-25 Mitchell and A-26 Invader, were probably the first such attempts by the United States military.
-One of the primary ideas was to provide additional suppression of ground defenses during attack runs, primarily while conducting maritime interdiction, and the extra armament gave the aircraft additional firepower.
+The concept of the gun pod came into its prime during and after World War II.
+"Package gun" installations on US medium and light bombers, such as the B-25 Mitchell and A-26 Invader, were likely the first pods used by the United States military.
+One of its primary tasks was to suppress ground defenses during attack runs while conducting maritime interdiction, and the extra armament provided additional firepower.

-With the rise of the missile in the post-WWII period many United States aircraft were produced without internal guns, but it was quickly found that guns were still needed both for air-to-air combat and close air support.
+With the rise of missile usage in the post-WWII period many United States aircraft were produced without internal guns, but it was soon found that guns were still needed both for air-to-air combat and close air support.
 Gun pods offered a simple means of giving aircraft this capability, with no weight penalty on missions where guns were not required.

-The United States has developed a number of systems for use both on fixed-wing aircraft and helicopters, and an overview is provided here.
+The United States has developed systems for use both on fixed-wing aircraft and helicopters.

 Descriptions of models

 XM12/M12 and SUU-16/A

 Developed as a pod for high-speed fighter aircraft which lacked a gun, this pod was fitted with a single M61A1 20 mm cannon and 1,200 rounds of ammunition.
 This weapon is powered by a ram-air turbine, and fires at a fixed rate of 6,000 rpm.
 However, for this firing rate to be achieved the aircraft needs to fly over 300 mi/h, and the pod is designed to be optimal at speeds above 400 mi/h.
 Its weight, 1650 lb loaded, also precludes it from many light aircraft.

 The pod was designated XM12 (possibly standardized as M12) by the US Army and the same pod was designated SUU-16/A by the US Air Force.
 It was sometimes mounted on F-4 Phantom aircraft as a stopgap until internal-gun models entered service.